LeBron James rips his Cleveland Cavaliers roster: 'We top-heavy as s***'

 “I don’t know what we got to offer,” he said, via ESPN.com.
 “I just know me, personally?
 I don’t got no time to waste.
 I’ll be 33 in the winter, and I ain’t got time to waste.
 That’s what I’m talking about.
 Listen, when I feel like physically and mentally, me personally, can’t compete for a championship no more or I feel like I can’t do it, then I won’t have this problem.”

 Then, the Cavaliers will have an even bigger problem, so it’s in their best interest to satisfy their franchise player’s desires while he’s still in his prime.
 At the same time, meeting those demands is a whole lot harder than LeBron makes it sound.

-Outside of James usurping Griffin as GM and finding out for himself how difficult it is to find playmakers at bargain basement prices, the Cavs might just have to break it to their hometown hero that he’s got to live with the roster he’s been given.
-And whether or not James softens on his stance should give us an idea of how equipped he feels they are to repeat.
+Outside of James usurping Griffin as GM and finding out for himself how difficult it is to land playmakers at bargain basement prices, the Cavs might just have to break it to their hometown hero that he’s got to live with the roster he’s been given.
+Whether or not James softens on his stance should give us an idea of how equipped he feels they are to repeat.

 More NBA coverage: